1–2 spots available for Q2 · Claim yours

 Tier comparison: what each actually gets you

 If you are a solo founder with a clear idea and a real budget, Tier 3 is almost always the best value.
 That is not because I work in Tier 3.
-It is because I worked in every tier on the client side before I went independent.
+It is because I worked across every tier on the client side before I went independent, and the math kept pointing the same way.

 GigEasy: a real 3-week MVP case study